NikeNike Mercurial SuperflyNike Mercurial VaporNike Phantom GX

 If it’s the upper that is central to the Phantom GX, the tooling is the highlight of the current Mercurials.
 Featuring the vaunted Zoom Air technology, the present Mercs have one, if not the most unique sensation, with each step feeling as if stepping on a bubble.
 Saying that it is cushioned or bouncy is a bit oversimplification, but what we can say is that Air Zoom does take the sting out of hard pitches like dry natural grass and even the artificial ones.

 The soleplate of the Phantom GX is relatively simple and is on the softer spectrum of the flexibility scale.
 That’s nice and complementary of the comfort the boot brings, though some might prefer a more responsive tooling.
+It also does not back out in terms of bite on the pitch, thanks to its bladed stud configuration.
+That also extends to the Cyclone 360, which is that circular formation of studs on the forefoot to give both aggressive traction and rotation when you pivot.

 Your Phantom GX and Mercurial Football Idols

-Not to say that one boot is exclusive to one type of player, but you’ll find the Phantom GX more on midfielders , playmakers or those with technical abilities, and the Mercurials more on forwards, attackers/scorers or pacey players.
+Not to say that one boot is exclusive to one type of player, but you’ll find the Phantom GX more on midfielders, playmakers or those with technical abilities, and the Mercurials more on forwards, attackers/scorers or pacey players.

 Ian Ebbs

 Founder of FootballBoots.co.uk back in 2010, Ian went on to create and host their YouTube channel which now has 1.5million subscribers and over 300 million views, he also hosts their podcast which you can find on Spotify.
+He regularly plays masters football, coaches girls and boys teams and is President of his local club.
 Taking his over fifteen year experience in the football industry, Ian wrote the book: How To Choose Your Boots (find it on Amazon) where he looks to help footballers of all levels find their perfect pair.

-Related Articles
+Recent Articles